chinamike65/hugo-tuolesi/content/book1/book1en.md

 If you cultivate such a perfect life in the world, the accumulation of good fortune will be quick.

-You can call on many people to chant Buddha and accumulate blessings in one sentence, so that you can accumulate blessings quickly.
+You can call on many people to chant Buddha's prayers and accumulate blessings in one sentence, so that you can accumulate blessings quickly.

 That is to say, being able to cultivate the seven virtues of human beings and heaven means accumulating blessings, eliminating karmic obstacles, and achieving quick achievements.